 Why grilled foods?
 Grilling your proteins is a fantastic way to cut out unnecessary fats and oils while still adding great flavor.
 As an added tip, adding a juice or another beverage to your Kenyon grill drip pan is a great way to infuse flavors into your food without slathering on extra calories (for instance, we recommend apple juice with pork chops!)

 Remember that the winter months are no excuse to stop grilling!
-Any of Kenyon’s smokeless, electric grills (like the Revolution or City Grill™) are safe to use indoors or out, making grilling in the winter easy and painless.
+Any of Kenyon’s smokeless, electric grills (like the City Grill™) are safe to use indoors or out, making grilling in the winter easy and painless.
 Why should we wait for summer for amazing meals like these?
 Click the picture below to check out the amazing products we offer (don’t worry, it opens in a new window!)

 Here are our top 5 Best Healthy Grilled Food recipes for 2014.
 If you try them out, please share your results with us on Facebook orTwitter, or by emailing us at Hello@nullcookwithkenyon.com.
 We’d also love to see your own grilling creations!